Areas of Application

 Grease Lubrication

 AXRY-NGX bearings are relubricated via the outer ring, NGX-SBI via the inner ring.
-We generally recommend annual relubrication.
-After relubrication, a run-in cycle is recommended.
+We generally recommend relubrication once a year.
+A run-in cycle is recommended after relubrication.

-More grease lubrication information: Technical Basics - Lubrication →
+More information on grease lubrication: Technical Basics - Lubrication →

 Oil Lubrication